When my 4 year old came to me with his big brown eyes and asked with much excitement, “How did I get here?”

 - A man and a woman make a baby and it grows in the women’s uterus.
 Or when a mommy and daddy love each other they decide to make a baby which grows in the mommies uterus.
 We have our detailed conversation with them when they are 8 so you can say, “I’ll share more details about this amazing and beautiful thing when you’re 8.”

-- Our bodies change as we get older but we’ll save that for another conversation.
+- Our bodies change as we get older but you can save the rest of that conversation for later.

 Unfortunately, my boys came upon some pornographic images that were hardcore, I share more about that awful experience HERE.
 One of the images they asked me about later was interpreted in their little heads as something totally different than what they saw.
 I knew that wasn’t what they saw, but I didn’t correct them on it because the actual image they saw was completely inappropriate and not something that I needed to be discussing with my children at this age.
 I let them believe their innocent interpretation of that image.

 The more a child can appreciate his own body as a preschooler, the better foundation he will have for feeling positive about the greatest of all physical miracles.” ~How to Talk to Your Child About Sex